 - Go to the Steam Workshop page for the mods you want to add.

-- Write down the Workshop ID, which is a string of numbers found at the end of the URL.
+- Locate the Workshop ID, which is the string of numbers found at the end of the URL.

-- Write down the Mod ID, which is the actual name of the mod.
-You can usually find this in the mod description or inside the mod's info.txt file located at \Steam\steamapps\workshop\modID\mods\modName\info.txt.
+- Locate the Mod ID, which is the internal name of the mod.
+You can usually find this in the mod description or inside the mod's

 Step 2: Locate the Configuration File